 Globalization implies competition in the international arena in all aspects of business.
 Manufacturing and service industries are particularly affected by the drive to find the cheapest suppliers and most knowledgeable workers.
 Only companies or nations that take full advantage of advanced technology are well equipped to answer the needs of 21st-century consumers.
 Nanotechnology is one of such advances that can, and will, impact all manufacturing sectors: from heavy industries to small, from automobile and petrochemical to textile and clothing.
 Those in the service industries thus need to keep pace with advances in nanotechnology if they are to provide customers with the most cutting edge and efficient solutions, such as nanochip solutions to biomedical or telecommunications service providers.

-The nano-engineering program aims to produce undergraduates who are knowledgeable in chemical, electrical and materials engineering which are the fundamental building blocks of nanotechnology.
-Upon graduation, students will be a unique and important human resource pool capable of developing many manufacturing and service industries and taking them to the next level.
-Examples of industries that require engineers with nano-engineering skills include chemical, medical, biomedical, electrical and electronics, agricultural, and textile and clothing.
+The nano-engineering program aims to produce undergraduates who are knowledgeable in the fundamental building blocks of nanotechnology through the two majors including Bio-Engineering major and Advanced Material Engineering major.
+Both majors will provide a strong background in chemical, electrical, optical, biomedical, and material areas in which developments on the nanoscale are becoming a major force for technological improvement.
+Upon graduation, students will be a unique and important contributor to the human resource pool.
+They will be capable of developing many manufacturing and service industries and taking them to the next level.
 The students will possess problem-solving and analytical skills typical of engineers and at the same time have a deep understanding of sciences and materials, especially ones with size scale in the nano-meter range.
 These will be necessary for providing industries with solutions that are novel and better than existing ones.

 The nano-engineering program aims to meet the industries' needs for engineers that are conversant in the various aspects of nanotechnology.
 Those who graduate from the program can be counted on by virtually all those that are involved in high value-added manufacturing and by most service providers in hi-tech industries to help them gain a sustainable competitive advantage.
 The graduates from this program can be relied upon for their strong scientific knowledge, practical engineering skills and effective management skills required to lead organizations into the ever increasing competitive world.